dictionaries

 Note

-Your results can be different because of your version of Python
+your results can be different because of your Python version

 def test_attributes_and_methods_of_dictionaries(self):